SHADOW WORK PROMPTS

 Me choosing my parents makes a lot more sense to me.
 I chose parents that were “high risk,” and the things that I would have to overcome could offer me a “high reward.”
 It’s a gamble, and I believe it paid off.

-Hearing that helped me be more forgiving and helped me work through my shadows.
+Hearing that I chose my parents helped me be more forgiving and helped me work through my shadows.

 I hope this was helpful to you.
-I know a shadow work in and of itself is triggering, but the opposite of a shadow is a glow.
+I know that shadow work in and of itself is emotionally triggering, but the opposite of a shadow is a glow.
 Once you shine the light on your shadow and heal those parts of yourself, you can glow.